 Dear Fourth Grade Families,

 Hello!
-The 2020-2021 school year will be my twentieth year in Loudoun County Public Schools.
-I’m a native Virginian who has lived entirely in its Piedmont Region.
+The 2023-2024 school year will be my twenty-fourth year in Loudoun County Public Schools.
+I’m a native Virginian who has lived entirely in the Piedmont Region.
 (This is an inside joke to anyone who knows the Virginia Studies topics.)
 After high school, I attended Randolph-Macon Woman’s College and Lynchburg College.

-Although I began my career teaching fifth graders, I love fourth grade because I think the curricula for math and social studies is great.
-I prefer teaching older elementary school students because my fifth grade teacher, Miss Cunningham, inspired me.
+Although I began my career teaching fifth graders, I love fourth grade because I think the curricula for math and social studies are great.
+I prefer teaching older elementary school students because my fifth grade teacher, Miss Cunningham, inspired me--and I still geek out when I see her or hear that she's asked about me.
 In the classroom, I often share life lessons I learned as a student to establish relationships and show my sense of humor.
-On my classroom door, I have a whiteboard where the daily quote often sparks interest among students and adults.
-When not at work, I enjoy reading, sending cards to friends and family, shopping and watching TV (current favorites: Snowpiercer, "30 For 30" documentaries on ESPN, C-SPAN's Book TV).
+When not at work, I enjoy reading, sending cards to friends and family, shopping and watching TV (recent favorites: PBS, BBC, C-SPAN's History TV, Abbott Elementary, Gunsmoke).

-I have high expectations for students because I want them to be successful in the classroom and life.
+I have high expectations for students because I want them to be successful in the classroom and in life.
 Being a respectful, responsible, self-motivated learner is a part of that.
 At the same time, it is important to have a parent-student-teacher team approach to a child's education.
-So feel free to drop by the classroom to observe a lesson, or arrange to be a regular volunteer if your schedule permits.
-Please check your child’s agenda each afternoon to see information about assignments and behavior; I will check the planner each morning for a parent signature.
-Daily information will be posted on the chalkboard in the classroom for students to copy into their planners.
-If you have questions/comments about fourth grade, please contact me at firstname.lastname@example.org.
+If you have questions/comments about fourth grade, please contact me via firstname.lastname@example.org.